tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Implemented the bug fix related to writeset provided in MySQL.
 - Implemented the bug fix related to the query optimizer provided in MySQL 8.0.24.
 - Fixed the concurrency bugs of optimizing flush list and releasing pages in FAST DDL.
-- Optimized the memory usage during data dictionary update in instances with a large number of tables.
+- Optimizes the memory usage during data dictionary update in instances with a large number of tables.
 - Fixed the crash caused by new primary key creation after INSTANT ADD COLUMN.
 - Fixed the OOM caused by memory growth in full-text index query.
 - Fixed the issue where -1 was included in the TIME field in the result set returned by SHOW PROCESSLIST.